Fukushima nuclear accident (Unit 1 Reactor): Reactor stabilization

 Because of saltwater corrosion problems and pipes clogging by salt, fresh cooling water is transported by barge to Fukushima.

 By 24 March, electrical power (initially from temporary sources, but off-site power used from 3 April) was restored to parts of the unit which included the Main Control Room.
 On the following day, fresh water became available again to be added to the reactor instead of salt water.
-A volume of 1890 m^{3} (500,000 USgal) of fresh water was brought to the plant by a barge provided by the US Navy.
+A volume of 1890 m^{3} (500,000 US gal) of fresh water was brought to the plant by a barge provided by the US Navy.
 Concurrently, work was also ongoing to repair the unit's cooling systems.
 Pumping began on 28 March to remove water contaminated with radioactive ^{137}Cs and ^{131}I from basement areas, storing it in the condenser system.
 On 29 March, the fire trucks which had been used to inject water into the reactor were replaced by electrical pumps.
 Around this time however, pumping was halted because condensate reservoirs were almost full and plans were being considered to transfer water to the suppression pool surge tanks.

 On 7 April, TEPCO began injecting nitrogen into the containment vessel, which was expected to reduce the likelihood of further hydrogen explosions.
 At some point in the day before a large aftershock, temperatures in the reactor core unexpectedly "surged in temperature to 260 °C"; the cause was unknown, but the temperature dropped to 246 °C by 8 April.
 Nitrogen injections were later repeated on the other units at Fukushima.
 As the inside of the reactor building is now lethal to humans, a remote control robot was used to enter the building on 17 April and performed a series of inspections that lasted almost 2 weeks.
 During this period, TEPCO considered filling the "containment vessel with water to cool the reactor" two times (23 and 26 April) despite concerns for building's integrity due to concerns that Unit 1's fuel rods may be exposed to air.